kristinemlarson/gnssrefl/docs/use_cases/use_scia.md

 [Please read the soil moisture user manual.](../pages/README_vwc.md) It is very short and has a lot of tips that will save you time.

-We need a list of satellite tracks to use:
+We need a list of satellite tracks to use.
+We'll use 2019 for now as the
+year:

 <code>vwc_input scia 2019</code>

 Estimate the phase for each satellite track on each day:

-<code>phase scia 2018 1 -doy_end 365 -year_end 2020</code>
+<code>phase scia 2018 1 -doy_end 366 -year_end 2020</code>

 Finally, convert the phase to volumetric water content.
-To make it easier to look at the plots, I'll just show one year:
+To make it easier to look at the plots, I'll just show the first two years:

-<code>vwc scia 2019</code>
+<code>vwc scia 2018 -year_end 2019 </code>

 Phase results plotted in geographic coordinates: